install.packages("synthpop")

 Throughout the tutorial, we create data using fully conditional specification, which is implemented in the synthpop package.
 The most important function in the package is syn().
 The syn() function takes a dataset, estimates a set of conditional models, and draws synthetic data from these models.
 The other arguments allow to specify various modelling choices, for example which model to use for which variable, which set of predictor variables to use for modelling each synthetic variable, whether there are particular constraints that need to be taken into account, and so on.

-Some of the most important arguments of the syn() function are the following (you can use ?synthpop::syn() for a more exaustive list).
+Some of the most important arguments of the syn() function are the following (you can use ?synthpop::syn() for a more exhaustive list).
 The syn() function will take these modelling choices into account when modelling each synthetic variable, and the resulting synthetic data, called syn in the output list, adheres to these specifications.

 method